tomli380576/algorithm-notes/pseudocode-syntax.md

+---
+icon: note
+---

 # Pseudocode Syntax Reference

 ## Basics

-Math operators are the same as they are in formal mathematical writing.
+Math operators are used the same as they are in formal mathematical writing.

 `->` **indicates a return type**.
 Only used for function declarations.
 - If nothing is returned, this symbol is unused.

 Any kind of indexing, range, interval is **inclusive** unless explicitly stated.
-- Example: `A[1...N]: List<number>` means
+- Example: `A[1...N]: List<number>` means the list `A` has `N` elements and can be indexed by `1, 2, 3, ...
+N`.

 Angle brackets `<T>` indicate the use of type parameters.
 For example, `List<Vertex>` means elements of this list are vertices.